MK1476/shaQR/README.md

 3. Enable "Developer mode" in the top right corner.
 4. Click "Load unpacked" and select the directory where you cloned/downloaded this repository.
 ## Usage
-To generate a QR code for selected text or a link, do the following:
+To generate a QR code for selected text, links, images, do the following:

 * Right-click on the selected text or link.
-* Click the "share with shaQR " option in the context menu.
+* Click the "share through QR - shaQR " option in the context menu.
 * A popup window will open with the generated QR code.
 ## Customization
 You can customize the QR code size by modifying the width and height properties in the popup.js file.